ajitjohnson/ajitjohnson.github.io/_posts/2020-07-14-setup-jupyter-notebook-python-R.markdown

 Btw, if you had generated plots or other visual outputs during your data analysis, they will all be saved and will remain exactly as you left it.
 That is really cool as you can literally use this as a lab notebook if you are in the research domain like me.

 #### Well, that's pretty much it
 Hope you enjoyed the first article of the **Data analysis and Programming Series**.
-As I write continuing articles and make accompanying videos, if you would like me to be drop you an email on publication, leave your email below.
+As I write continuing articles and make accompanying videos, if you would like me to drop you an email on publication, leave your email below.

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">